 Please use the “search” or “find” function on your device to look for keywords in this post; it’s a long one!

-I will try to update this from time-time as I try out new suppliers– I hope you find it helpful.
+I’ll update this from time-time as I try out new product– I hope you find ibt helpful.

-Don’t forget to visit my Amazon Shop for an ever growing list of my favorite things that I buy on the regular!
+Please visit my Amazon Shop for an ever growing list of my favorite things that I buy on the regular!
 Purchasing from my shop does not cost you any extra and gives me a small commission, and this is an amazing way to support me, while buying things you normally would.
+Please also visit my SHOP if you like what I’m sharing here!

 These are geared toward a United States audience.
 I have not really explored international suppliers for practical reasons.
 I like to keep my list as small as possible because a big supplier list = more complication and stuff to think about.
 So just because someone isn’t on here doesn’t mean they are good/bad.

-I prefer silicon mats – they *seem* to keep the bottom of my cookies more moist, since I leave them on their to cool and decorate/dry after decorating.
+- I prefer silicone mats – they *seem* to keep the bottom of my cookies more moist, since I leave them on their to cool and decorate/dry after decorating.
 They also seem to slip around less on the actual baking tray.
 Any brand works so long as the reviews are good.
 I use Amazon Basics.
 I also really like MiuMiu brand from Costco when they have it for sale.
 I have also used THESE and they work great, bonus is the built-in macaron template.
-Honestly, you don’t need to buy brand name for this item.

 Scribe Tools — even a toothpick is fine